 Do you believe in ghosts?
 Dare to walk our halls after dark?
-Test your mettle in this
+Test your mettle in this year’s Ghost Tours & Escape Room experience.
+Select your date and time below.

 The Museum resides in the former Pension Building of Washington, D.C.
 The Pension Bureau was commissioned to handle pensions for those wounded, maimed, take out and the widowed, or orphaned during the Civil War.
 Completed in 1887, it was designed by Montgomery C. Meigs, the U.S. Army quartermaster general for the Union.
 Meigs was notably friends with Abraham Lincoln and present at Lincoln’s deathbed, tasked with guarding the door after the president’s fatal shooting.